The Hole in The Rear Undertray

 Removing the rivet bands is no easy task, plus they are easily damaged, as I found out.
 These have been a pain to find, so I now needed to get some made – thank goodness for laser cutting!
 I have been selling these in sets of 4 plus rivets across the globe and have a few more left, but they are in the style found on a recently restored SP5.

 These were particularly grubby.
 Although functional, they look to have gathered 25 years of grease and grime and are certainly past their best.
 A full strip down, clean-up and replating were necessary and reassembly time consuming, but very therapeutic.

 Frame, Wheels and Swing Arm are Back!

 After attempting to paint the frame myself, even though the finish was decent, an old friend of mine, Matt Manderson (First Place Finish, Nr Bicester), couldn’t stand for me to make a mistake and told me to get the bits over to him so the finish would be strong and hard wearing with 2 pack paint and an oven.
 He also did the wheels in 1994 Strada/SP5 colour, which the same as the frame, as well as polished the rear swing arm to remove the scuffs and anodising.
 Looks superb.

 The Top Yoke

 After removing the carbon fibre cover on the top yoke, it was hiding a pretty messy surface as well as a nicely drilled hole.
 Went and found a very tired replacement so stripped it back to bare metal and with acid etch applied, I got some Hammerite Silver (smooth) and applied.
-This meeds some time to truly dry (a week preferably), so don’t be too hasty to get the part mounted, if you want to try this yourself.
+Unfortunately this stayed too soft for real wear, so I go it painted with the panels.